openSUSE-Rust/obs-service-cargo/README.md

 This project does not and will not support reproducible builds as a feature.
 If you submit a PR to enable those features, we may accept it but we will not maintain or guarantee that it will continue to work in the future.

+> [!NOTE]
+> Although, reproducible or deterministic tarballs are fine to reduce checks,
+> the idea of reproducibility for security is something the authors
+> of this project don't believe in e.g. the Jia Tan incident can't be
+> caught with reproducible builds.
+Although, the tainted sources can be identified using
+> reproducible / deterministic generation of the tarballs, those tainted sources
+> are **only known AFTER a successful malicious attempt**.